SDesign-SBPK/sdesign-sbpk.github.io/index.markdown

 layout: home
 ---

-This is the site that serves as the collection of some of the work being done for our senior project.
-The site is mainly just the different deliverables and some information about the project.
-We may potentially use it to also collect some documentation pages for our code, but that remains to be seen.

 ## Project Overview

 Our project is called the UPE - the Ultimate Prediction Engine.
 We are building an ultimate frisbee prediction app for the AUDL (American Ultimate Disc League).
 The core of the project is a neural network that predicts the outcome of games based on player/team statistics in combination with weather data.
 The final product will include some fantasy elements, including the ability to choose your own team using people from all different teams and creating hypothetical matchups.